 Yeast GAL genes are positively regulated at the level of transcription activation.

-- A gal4, gal80 double mutant fails to induce expression of galactose enzymes. - Interpretation is that GAL4 targets the structural genes to activate transcription. - GAL80 interacts with GAL4 to control its activity.
+- A gal4, gal80 double mutant fails to induce expression of galactose enzymes. (gal4 mutation is epistatic to gal80) - Interpretation is that GAL4 targets the structural genes to activate transcription. - GAL80 interacts with GAL4 to control its activity.